openvinotoolkit/openvino/docs/IE_DG/supported_plugins/GNA.md

 ## How to Interpret Performance Counters

 As a result of collecting performance counters using `InferenceEngine::InferRequest::GetPerformanceCounts`, you can find various performance data about execution on GNA.
 Returned map stores a counter description as a key, and a counter value in the `realTime_uSec` field of the `InferenceEngineProfileInfo` structure.
 Current GNA implementation calculates counters for the whole utterance scoring and does not provide per-layer information.
-The API allows to retrieve counter units in cycles, you can convert cycles to seconds as follows:
+The API enables you to retrieve counter units in cycles, you can convert cycles to seconds as follows:

 ```
 seconds = cycles / frequency